 An accident is unexpected and can leave the involved parties dealing with the aftermath for months afterwards.
 No one plans to have a motorcycle accident, so there are a lot of questions that arise immediately after.
-Hinkle Law Offices has a few things for you to keep in mind if you’ve been involved in a motorcycle accident.
+Hinkle Law Offices, LLC. has a few things for you to keep in mind if you’ve been involved in a motorcycle accident.

 The New Mexico helmet law dictates that riders 17 years old and younger must wear helmets.
 This means if you were not wearing a helmet at the time of your motorcycle accident, you were not breaking the law and your case cannot be dismissed due to that.